gardener/gardener/docs/extensions/operatingsystemconfig.md

 As described above, the "original" user-data must be re-applicable to allow in-place updates.
 The way how this is done is specific to the generated operating system config (e.g., for CoreOS cloud-init the command is `/usr/bin/coreos-cloudinit --from-file=<path>`, whereas SLES would run `cloud-init --file <path> single -n write_files --frequency=once`).
 Consequently, besides the generated OS config, the extension controller must also provide a command for re-application an updated version of the user-data.
-As visible in the mentioned examples the command requires a path to the user-data file.
+As visible in the mentioned examples, the command requires a path to the user-data file.
 Gardener will provide the path to the file in the `OperatingSystemConfig`s `.spec.reloadConfigFilePath` field (only if `.spec.purpose=reconcile`).
-As soon as Gardener detects that the user data has changed it will reload the systemd daemon and restart all the units provided in the `.status.units[]` list (see below example).
+As soon as Gardener detects that the user data has changed it will reload the systemd daemon and restart all the units provided in the `.status.units[]` list (see the below example).
 The same logic applies during the very first application of the whole configuration.

-After generation extension controllers are asked to store their OS config inside a `Secret` (as it might contain confidential data) in the same namespace.
+After generation, extension controllers are asked to store their OS config inside a `Secret` (as it might contain confidential data) in the same namespace.
 The secret's `.data` could look like this:

 ```yaml